Meatball Casserole

 It was smothered in tomato sauce and topped with provolone.
-I'd look forward to Tuesdays so I could get dining hall take-out and my favorite meatball parmesan sub.
-Almost fifteen years later that is the only dining hall food I recall and that is my inspiration for my cheesy meatball casserole.
+I’d look forward to Tuesdays so I could get dining hall take-out and my favorite meatball parmesan sub.
+Almost fifteen years later, that is the only dining hall food I recall, and that is my inspiration for my cheesy meatball casserole.

 This casserole with meatballs was a perfect substitute.
 I could eat this Italian meatball casserole recipe once a week for the rest of my life and never get sick of it.
 And my whole family would agree.
-We enjoy it with a side salad, vegetables, or any of the main low carb pasta options out there such as palm noodles and zoodles.
-This easy family dinner is also low carb, gluten-free, grain-free, and a THM S recipe.

 Ingredients

-Ground Meat - I typically use ground turkey but ground beef, ground pork, or ground chicken work as well.
+- Ground Meat – I typically use ground turkey but ground beef, ground pork, or ground chicken work as well.

-Egg - The egg is the binder in this in addition to the grated parmesan cheese.
+- Egg – The egg is the binder in this in addition to the grated parmesan cheese.

-Shredded Zucchini - You can't taste it and it gives a lot of moisture to the meatballs.
+- Shredded Zucchini – You can’t taste it and it gives a lot of moisture to the meatballs.

-Shredded Mozzarella Cheese - You can also use a blend of Italian cheese.
+- Shredded Mozzarella Cheese – You can also use a blend of Italian cheese.

-Keto Marinara Sauce - I like to make my own but any pasta sauce or tomato sauce without added sugar is fine.
+- Keto Marinara Sauce – I like to make my own but any pasta sauce or tomato sauce without added sugar is fine.

-Spices - I prefer to use dried onion, garlic, and basil in these.
+- Spices – I prefer to use dried onion, garlic, and basil in these.
 You can use Italian seasoning in place of the basil if you prefer the flavor of that.

-Salt & Pepper
+- Salt & Pepper

-How to make a Keto Meatball Casserole
+How to Make a Meatball Casserole

 Step Three: Top with sauce and sprinkle mozzarella cheese on top and finish baking.
 For the best golden brown cheese on top broil the low carb meatball casserole for 2-3 minutes, watching it carefully.

-Leftovers: Store any leftovers in an airtight container in the fridge for 3-4 days.
+Store any leftovers in an airtight container in the fridge for 3-4 days.

 Variations

-Fresh Basil - If you have fresh basil feel free to mix some into the ground meat mixture, add some to the marinara, or sprinkle on top after baking.
+- Fresh Basil – If you have fresh basil, feel free to mix some into the ground meat mixture, add some to the marinara, or sprinkle on top after baking.

-Spices - Swap the dried minced onion and garlic for onion powder and garlic powder, or sub in Italian seasoning.
+- Spices – Swap the dried minced onion and garlic for onion powder and garlic powder, or sub in Italian seasoning.

 Common Questions